-We advise companies on drone legislation - from the mandatory training and operations manual to the final approval with the Danish Transport Authority.
+We advise companies on drone legislation - from the mandatory course and operations manual to the final approval with the Danish Transport Authority.

 Greenland's airspace is complex.
 AIC B 08/14, SORA risk assessments, coordination with the Danish Transport Authority.
 This is our daily work - and we guide you safely through all of it, from first contact to approved permit.